Lowympact/lowympact/README.md

 > https://github.com/Lowympact/lowympact-back

 Installation process is quite simple : run `git clone` and `npm install` into repository's folder.
 Use `npm run dev` to start development server at `http://localhost:8080/`.
 If you want a production deployment just hit `npm start`.
-Do not forget to create your `.env` file with secrets into repository's forlder.
+Do not forget to create your `.env` file with secrets into repository's folder.

 Swagger exposition is available at `http://localhost:8080/api-docs/`

-You would need the following .env file at the root of the back-end folder :
+You would need the following .env file at the root of the back-end folder.
+In any case, GOOGLE_API_KEY is in restricted usage (accept requsts coming from https://api.lowympact.fr/ only) and won't works in local :
 ```
 PORT=8080
 MODE="development"